- Distance from Washington, D.C.: 128 miles

 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-1.Find your perfect treat at one of the boutiques and quirky general stores of the downtown shopping district, where culinary inspiration abounds at the Spice & Tea Exchange and the Pink Crab offers flirty sundresses perfect for dashing around town.
+1Find your perfect treat at one of the boutiques and quirky general stores of the downtown shopping district.
+Culinary inspiration abounds at the Spice & Tea Exchange, and the Pink Crab offers flirty sundresses perfect for dashing around town.

-3.. . . because you won't want to miss the feast of fresh Chesapeake crabs on offer at Cantler's Riverside, just a few minutes' drive towards the water.
+3. . . because you won't want to miss the feast of fresh Chesapeake crabs on offer at Cantler's Riverside, just a few minutes' drive from the water.
 Forget the tourist traps downtown, with their highway-robbery prices—the relaxed vibe and outdoor seating here make it an unbeatable place to watch the sunset.

-3.A lusher taste of the city's past is on view at the William Paca House and Garden, where you can stop and smell the flowers in a sumptuous two-acre spread of trees and flowers that dates back to the 18th century.
+3A lusher taste of the city's past is on view at the William Paca House and Garden, where you can stop and smell the flowers in a sumptuous two-acre spread of trees and flowers that dates back to the eighteenth century.

-5.Get out on the water with a 2-hour sailing cruise on the Schooner Woodwind.
+5Get out on the water with a two-hour sailing cruise on the Schooner Woodwind.
 Check the calendar online for your ideal experience, whether it's a sunset sail or a French-wine-tasting afternoon.

-2.Swap your favorite stories from the weekend over a pedicure or eco-friendly massage at Varuna Salon and Spa, where the organic Aveda products will transport you to a permanent vacation.
+2Swap your favorite stories from the weekend over a pedicure or eco-friendly massage at Varuna Aveda Lifestyle Salon and Spa, where the organic Aveda products will transport you to a permanent vacation.

-3.For a bit of outdoor relaxation on your way home, stop by Quiet Waters Park with a glass of wine or edible treat for a brief picnic or a stroll along the hiking trails.
+3For a bit of outdoor relaxation on your way home, stop by Quiet Waters Park with a glass of wine or treat for a brief picnic or a stroll along the hiking trails.

 Where to Stay